dhelonious/BuildSystemTerminal/README.md

 This build system is a modification of the default Sublime Text 3 `exec.py` script.
 However, there are some drawbacks:
 * No information about the exit code of the command is obtained.
-* No debug text is shown in the Build Results panel.

 The transfer of the output of the command from the terminal back to Sublime Text 3 has to be done via files.
 Those temporary files are stored in the Sublime Text 3 cache path and will be deleted after the transfer is complete.
+However, if the build terminal is closed or interrupted during the build process, the file stream remains open.
+The build system will not run until Sublime Text 3 was restarted.

 ## Requirements